CarpetFloor/Interpreter/Syntax.md

 - No

 ### Nesting?
-- Yes, up to infinity for everything except lists
+- Yes, up to infinity for everything except lists (no multi-dimensional lists)

 ### Scope?
 - No, everything is just global